laravel/docs/cache.md

 <a name="checking-for-item-existence"></a>
 #### Checking For Item Existence

 The `has` method may be used to determine if an item exists in the cache.
-This method will return `false` if the value is `null`:
+This method will also return `false` if the item exists but its value is `null`:

     if (Cache::has('key')) {
         //